 Subpart E. System procedures.
 The chancellor is authorized to approve System procedures when necessary to provide additional administrative instructions to Board policy or to other administrative actions.
-These procedures shall be distributed to the colleges, universities and the general public in the same manner as Board policies.
+These procedures shall be made available electronically to the colleges, universities and the general public in the same manner as Board policies.

 Subpart F. Operating instructions.
 The chancellor, chancellor's designee responsible for the area, and executive director of internal audit are authorized to issue system guidelines consistent with Board policy and System procedure.

 Subpart G. Campus policies and procedures.
 Campus policies and procedures may be adopted by the president of a college or university consistent with Board policy and System procedure.

 Subpart H. Periodic review.
 The chancellor shall establish procedures to ensure that each Board policy and System procedure is reviewed at least once every five years.
 The policy or procedure shall be reviewed to determine whether it is needed, that it is current and complete, not duplicative of other policies, does not contain unnecessary reporting requirements or approval processes, and is consistent with style and format requirements.
-The chancellor shall report to the Board on the review and may make recommendations for amendment or repeal if appropriate.
+The chancellor shall periodically report to the board on the review of policies and may make recommendations for amendment or repeal if appropriate.

 Subpart I. Form and effect.

 - Publication.
-Board policies and system procedures shall be maintained by the chancellor in hard copy format and on the system Web site, and shall be made available to the public upon request.
-Copies of policy and procedure changes shall be provided to each trustee in the Board materials for the next regularly scheduled Board meeting.
-Changes in Board policies and System procedures shall be entered on the System Web site as soon as practicable, but not later than five business days following Board adoption of policy changes or chancellor approval of procedures.
+Board policies and system procedures shall be maintained by the chancellor in hard copy format and on the system website.
+Changes in Board policies and System procedures shall be entered on the System website as soon as practicable, but not later than five business days following board adoption of policy changes or chancellor approval of procedures.
 The board shall be notified when the policy and procedure has been published.

 - Format.
 Board policies and System procedures must be written in accordance with style and format standards established by the chancellor, and must include historical notations on changes made.